Overview and Description

 - Provide postural support

-- Ensure skin integrity with appropriate pressure relief
+- Ensure skin integrity and skeletal alignment with appropriate pressure relief

 - Meet consumer’s lifestyle and environmental factors